syncfusion-content/js-api-docs/api/js/ejDatePicker.md

 ### setValue()
 {:#methods:setvalue}

-sets the current date value in the DatePicker control.
+sets the any date value in the DatePicker control.

 #### Returns: